 Disadvantages of Roasting

-- There is a difference between cooked and overcooked food, and it requires proper attention during the roasting process.
+- There is a difference between cooked and overcooked food, which requires proper attention during roasting.

 - It also causes a decrease in the nutrient values of the food.